 I love that I can eat to satisfy my appetite on the plan – and not having to weigh and measure everything is so freeing.
 Before, I’d ‘run out’ of calories and end up hungry.
 With Slimming World, that never happens because my meals are so substantial and there’s always something Free and tasty to eat if you’re peckish.
 It was totally revolutionary for me.

-If I think back to the way I used to eat before, it was pretty much all processed food and takeaways.
+If I think back to the way I ate before, it was pretty much all processed food and takeaways.
 Now, I make healthier versions of what I used to eat, like cooked breakfasts with lean bacon medallions and scrambled eggs cooked using low-calorie cooking spray instead of butter.
 I also love a Slimming World fakeaway – my favourite’s chicken tikka masala.
 I never feel that I’m missing out.

 Joe’s day on a plate